 But You Said You Wanted to Break Up

 There is a very good reason why I no longer date.
-If you are someone I have dated, you know the following to be very true.
-Painfully true.
-And I sincerely apologize.
+If you are someone I have dated, you know the following to be accurate.
+Painfully so.
+I sincerely apologize.

 I tend to destroy the people I date.
 That’s not hyperbole.
 There is quite the path of destruction behind me.
 Think category five hurricane.

-When you have bipolar, you have two very defined and intense responses in relationships.
-These instincts are much stronger than that of non-bipolar person.
+When you have manic depression, you have two very defined and intense responses in relationships.
+These instincts are much stronger than that of a non-bipolar person.

 One, self-preservation is always in high gear.
 Every situation is dangerous and every person is out to hurt you.
 It becomes imperative to keep people at a distance and to sometimes cut them off completely.